conan-io/conan-io.github.io/_posts/2016-08-04-Conan-virtual-environments:-Manage-your-C-and-C++-tools.markdown

 If you want to create conan packages for any tool it is easy, specially if you are already familiar creating conan packages.

-Let's see how the CMake recipe is done (https://www.conan.io/source/cmake_installer/0.1/lasote/testing):
+Let's see how the conan <a href="https://www.conan.io/source/cmake_installer/0.1/lasote/testing">CMake recipe is done</a>:

 {% highlight python %}